 Ming Xie has over 5 years of experience quarrying, cleaning and coding Medicaid and other health claims data.
 She is currently responsible for cleaning and structuring the state policy, Medicaid, education and county-level data for analysis.
 She also runs validity checks on data elements and manages the integrity and security of the data for the studies.
 She received her master's degree in Applied Statistics from Villanova University in 2004.

-Kelly Zentgraf is a clinical research coordinator working under the supervision of Dr. Rinad Beidas.
-In particular, she assists on Dr. Beidas's K23 Grant: Policy to Implementation (P2I) and her R01 Grant: Fidelity Accuracy: Comparing Three Strategies (FACTS).
+Kelly Zentgraf provides support on the P50 ALACRITY Center grant under Drs.
+Rinad Beidas, David Mandell, and Kevin Volpp, helping to manage its three Projects that harness insights from behavioral economics and implementation science to improve outcomes in mental health.
 She graduated from the George Washington University with a degree in psychology and is currently pursuing a Masters in Social Policy from the University of Pennsylvania.
 In her free time, Kelly enjoys practicing yoga and reading.

 Kathryn DeWitt is an undergraduate at the University of Pennsylvania studying Psychology with a minor in Spanish.
 She is a research assistant at the Center for Mental Health Policy and Services Research.
 Her interests lie in suicidal behavior in diverse populations, mental health policy, and the frontier of harnessing technology for improving mental health services.